Home Loan Repayments: Monthly, fortnightly or weekly

 How to switch your repayment frequency

-Okay, so now we’ve got repayment frequency cleared up, how about fixing up your interest rate (you could be doing a lot better than the standard 6.23% we used in the example).
+So now we’ve got repayment frequency cleared up, how about fixing up your interest rate.
 Why not give yourself a quick home loan health check and compare the best rates on the market?